Single-celled organisms. Can they be dangerous?

 These are chlamydia.
 Innocent-looking single-celled organisms.
 But these bacteria can lead to painful and devastating consequences.

 Many STIs are caused by bacteria.
 Some of the most common bacterial STIs are chlamydia, gonorrhea, and syphilis.
+Bacterial STIs can be cured with antibiotics.

 This graph shows the number of cases of chlamydia per 100,000 people in the U.S. in 2004.
 Which age group had the highest rates?
 How much higher were the rates for females aged 15–19 than for males in the same age group?